tinfungster/neat-snake-1/README.md

 # Notes
 The game is still under development.
 The snake is still not able to always go to the food, but it can find 50+ foods.

+## Academic

+There are several challenges when modeling artificial intelligence methods for autonomous players on games (bots).
+NEAT is one of the models that, combining genetic algorithms and neural networks, seek to describe a bot behavior more intelligently.

+In NEAT, a neural network is used for decision making, taking relevant inputs from the environment and giving real-time decisions.
+In a more abstract way, a genetic algorithm is applied for the learning step of the neural networks' weights, layers, and parameters.